Department of Labor Logo United States Department of Labor

 Changes to the CES published series

-With the release of the January 2022 first preliminary estimates on February 4, 2022, BLS incorporated series changes related to annual sample adequacy and disclosure review.
+With the release of the January 2023 first preliminary estimates on February 3, 2023, BLS incorporated series changes related to annual sample adequacy and disclosure review and updated the national nonfarm payroll series to the 2022 North American Industry Classification System (NAICS) from the NAICS 2017 basis.

 Series changes due to annual sample review

 All CES series are evaluated annually for sample size, coverage, and response rates.
-The following changes result from a re-evaluation of the sample and universe coverage for CES industries, which are based on NAICS 2017.
+The following changes result from a re-evaluation of the sample and universe coverage for CES industries, which are based on NAICS 2022.
 Some industries no longer have sufficient sample to be estimated and published separately and were discontinued or combined with other similar industries for estimation and publication purposes.
-This information is also available on the publication changes for the 2021 benchmark release page.
+This information is also available on the Notice of Publication Changes with the Release of Data on February 3, 2023 release page.

 A list of currently published CES series is available at the CES published series page.